Split Level Entryway Remodel Before & After

 A modern split level entry typically consists of a wall railing and simple black iron balusters.
 Black iron balusters are inexpensive and can be purchased on Amazon with next day delivery.

-We used these black balusters and they added the modern look we were going after.
 We opted to add the baluster shoe at the bottom of the baluster but you can eliminate the shoe for an even sleeker modern look.

 One of the most effective ways to enhance the look of your split-level entryway is by remodeling the front door entrance to utilize the power of natural light.